Rep. Maloney Warns Trump Fund Diversion for Border Wall Could be Costly for Hudson Valley

-Rep. Maloney says he is concerned that a national emergency declaration by the president could threaten a total of $252 million in funding already allocated for construction projects at the United States Military Academy at West Point.
+Rep. Maloney says he is concerned that the national emergency declaration or diversion of Department of Defense by the president could threaten a total of $252 million in funding already allocated for construction projects at the United States Military Academy at West Point.

 A national emergency declaration would allow the president to raid funds from the military construction budget to pay for his proposed wall along the border with Mexico, Rep. Maloney warned.
 The president has noted in recent interviews that he may announce an emergency declaration if negotiations in Congress fail to produce a deal he supports.
 Threatened projects at West Point include a state-of-the-art engineering facility, the West Point Cemetery, a water treatment plant and a parking structure.

 “It doesn’t matter if you support building a wall or not—we can’t steal funding from the next generation of military leaders to do it,” Rep. Maloney said.
 “We set money aside to pay for projects like the engineering center and getting clean water for our cadets—not a wall.
 Congress has the power of the purse and we make the calls on where money is going.
 It would be incredibly irresponsible of the president to exceed his authority and raid other funding which was set aside by Congress because of a contrived national emergency.”